 Once this sinks in, you need to make a plan.
 Start by listing the things that are really important that you can’t, or don’t wish to, give up.
 I would list taking care of the children and feeding the animals as the top priorities.
-Next, think about the things that you can live without, or that take up way too much energy for the pay back.
+Next, think about the things that you can live without, or that take up way too much energy for the payback.

 Ideas for Saving Time or Cutting Back:

-- Freeze your tomatoes whole, in ziploc bags.
-You can make sauce during the winter when the garden is under snow.
-In fact, freeze all of your produce if you have the space.
+- Freeze your tomatoes whole, in Ziploc bags.
+You can make sauce during the winter when the garden is under the snow.
+In fact, freeze all of your produce if you have space.
 It’s much faster and creates less heat than canning.

 - Instead of canning pickles, try brine curing them.
-It’s much faster and they will keep in the fridge for quite awhile.
+It’s much faster and they will keep in the fridge for quite a while.

 - Do you have friends who would pull weeds in exchange for some veggies?

 - Are the kids old enough to help with chores?
 Youngsters can gather eggs, feed chickens, and pick tomatoes to help out.
-Older kids can muck out stalls and care for the larger animals.
+Older kids can muck out stalls and care for the animals.

 - Have you considered a more relaxed homeschool style?
-I found that my son did very well with a student led learning style.
+I found that my son did very well with a student-led learning style.
 He may be a little behind in some subjects, but he’s way ahead in other areas.

 - If time is tight, go ahead and toss the laundry in the dryer, use the dishwasher and other modern conveniences.
 It’s not the end of the world if you can’t use the ‘back to the basics’ approach on all of your chores, all of the time.

 - Take stock of your livestock.
 Do you need 63 chickens?
-Do you have 7 goat whethers taking up space and your time, but not giving anything back to the homestead?
+Do you have 7 goat wethers taking up space and your time, but not giving anything back to the homestead?
 Cull your old laying hens and sell some of your extra animals on Craigslist.

 - Freeze the extra milk and make cheese later.

-- It isn’t a mortal sin to buy bread, cereal, and lunch meat from the grocery store.
+- It isn’t a sin to buy bread, cereal, and lunch meat from the grocery store.
 If you need to occasionally buy healthier convenience foods, don’t sweat it.